Chi-teck/docker-lamp/README.md

 New containers can be attached to the same network or to a distinct one for better isolation.

 ## Connecting to the container
-It is strongly recommended you connect to the container using **lamp** account.
+It is recommended you connect to the container using **lamp** account.
 ```
 docker exec -itu lamp:www-data example bash
 ```